Abdelrhman-Sayed70/Algorithms/Algorithms Design/Dynamic Programming/Fibonacci/README.md

 }
 ```

-- **Enhancement: We save the solution of each sub-problem so when I need it, I will call the answer directly, not start calculating it from beginning.**
+- **Enhancement: We define extra storage** `dp` **that will save answer of each sub-problem.
+Check if the sub-problem is solved or not.
+If not → solve it & store the answer.
+Else if it is solved → retrieve the answer.**
 - **Time Complexity → O(n)**

 ## dp solution [Bottom-Up | Tabulation]
 ```cpp